-Present Simple Yes/No Questions ESL Activities, Games and Worksheets
+Present Simple Yes/No Questions ESL Activities, Games & Worksheets

 Do and Does Question Time

-ESL Do and Does Questions Worksheet - Grammar Exercises: Matching, Unscrambling - Speaking Activities: Asking and Answering Questions, Freer Practice
+ESL Do and Does Questions Worksheet - Grammar Exercises: Matching, Ordering - Speaking Activities: Asking and Answering Questions, Freer Practice

-In this informative present simple yes/no questions worksheet, students learn and practice yes/no questions in the present simple tense with do and does... read more
+In this present simple yes/no questions worksheet, students practice yes/no questions and short answers in the present simple with 'do' and 'does'...

 ESL Do You Questions Game - Grammar and Speaking: Guessing, Asking and Answering Questions, Freer Practice